-During the financial year, there were no profit guarantees given by the Company.
+During the financial year, there was no profit guarantee given by the Company.

 Material Contracts

 There were no material contracts entered into by the Group involving Directors' and major shareholders' interests either still subsisting at the end of the financial year or, if not then subsisting, entered into since the end of the previous financial year.